wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.6.5

+Fix: 1.Fix the issue of xmind file import errors.
+2.Fixed a rare issue where line breaks occur when the width of the node text is decimal.

+New: 1.The packaged library supports obtaining built-in constants, themes, and other data.
+2.Supports configuring the zoom behavior corresponding to the direction of the mouse wheel.
+3.Node images support dragging and resizing.

 ## 0.6.4-fix.1

 New: 1.When zooming with the mouse wheel, the default zoom is centered around the current position of the mouse, which can be turned off by configuring.